 Cord blood banking is when your baby's umbilical cord blood is collected and stored after delivery.
 Cord blood is what's left inside your baby's umbilical cord after it's cut.
 Your baby's umbilical cord is clamped and cut shortly after birth.
 The umbilical cord connects your baby to the placenta.
-The placenta grows in your womb (uterus) and supplies your baby with food and oxygen.
+The placenta grows in your uterus and supplies the developing fetus with food and oxygen.

 Umbilical cord blood is rich in stem cells.
 Stem cells are valuable because they help treat many life-threatening diseases.
 For most healthy people, making stem cells isn't a problem.
 Unfortunately, some people don't make enough healthy stem cells due to a severe medical condition or disease.
 The stem cells from cord blood can be lifesaving for these people.
 Cord blood banks exist to collect and store these stem cells.
 Healthcare providers use cord blood stem cells for transplants in sick people or for medical research.

 Cord blood banking is entirely optional.
 Some people choose to collect and store their baby's cord blood, and others do not.
 If you do not donate or store your baby's cord blood, it's thrown away with the placenta.
 Your healthcare provider typically provides information about cord blood banking during a prenatal visit.